shironoY6/shironoY6/README.md

 - 👀 I’m interested in ...
 Telegram API
 - 🌱 I’m currently learning ...
 How to stir shit like Jordan Sather
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+TS account to be announced.

-- Be Happy!
+- You own nothing and you will be Happy!

 <!---
 shironoY6/shironoY6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.